VPAC/superlinux/supercomputingwithlinux.md

 The `find` command can also be used with `grep` for a search for words in a particular selection of files, by using `xargs` which runs the second command over all results from the first.
 For example, to search for BRAF in all `.txt` files the following could be used: `find . -maxdepth 1 -name '*.txt' | xargs grep -i BRAF`.
 Or - to introduce the `sort` command - to count all the words in `.txt` files in a directory and order according to size use: `find . -maxdepth 1 -name '*.txt' | xargs wc -w | sort -g | less`.
 Another advanced example is to pipe `find` with GNU `parallel`; `find . -type f | parallel -j4 grep BRAF` which would start four multiple grep searches for the term.
 For simple searches this is not recommended because of the start up and conclusion overhead.

 The use of wildcards is known as *globbing*, or filename expansion.
-The wildcard you see most often is `*` (asterisk).
+The wildcard that is seen most often is `*` (asterisk).
 The `*` wildcard matches any character or group of zero or more characters.
 For example, `*.txt` matches all files whose names end with .txt, `*.c` matches all files whose names end with .c (by convention, source code for programs in the C language), and so on.
 Anther common alternative is the wildcard, `?`.
 When it appears in a filename, the `?` matches any single character.
 For example, letter? refers to any filename that begins with letter and has one character after that.
 This would include `letterA`, `letter1`, as well as filenames with a non-printing character as their last letter, like `letter^C`.
 However it will not expand to include "dotfiles", unless the dot is explicitly stated as literal character.

 | Wildcard	| Matches 	 				|
 |---------------|-----------------------------------------------|